 So, to have an effective conversation.
 Take some time and introspect and take cues and prepare for the talk.
 In the case about I started my conversation stating, “Why do you feel NO ONE understands?” ….
 “Who all do you feel don’t understand you?
 “What do you think we don’t understand?”.

-Read our article How to Get your Point Across to Your Teenager to get more insights.
+Read our article point across to get more insights.

 Step 2: Fix a time and be present